-What Do Epsom Salts Do for Pepper Plants?
+Benefits of Epsom Salts for Pepper Plants

 Epsom salts have many benefits for pepper plants, but the exact benefits change depending on how developed your plant is.
 Regardless, you can add Epsom salt to your pepper plant at any stage to see improvements in different aspects of the plant.

 During the germination stage, Epsom salts can be added to boost the magnesium levels of the soil.
 Depending on the soil used, magnesium levels may not be high enough to satisfy your pepper plant’s needs, which is where Epsom salt can come in.
 Sulfur is also a crucial chemical needed by the plant to produce vitamins, amino acids, enzymes, and so on.

 Early use of Epsom salts aids the plant in faster germination, early cell and root development, and photosynthesis.
 Epsom salts can also prevent blossom-end rot later in the peppers’ life cycle by strengthening the cell walls during pepper growth.